MrPicklePinosaur/Asciimon/README.md

 Pokemon Project by Daniel Liu
 Created on Sublime Text 3

-Here is some cool ASCIIART:
+Here is some cool ASCIIART: (it looks weird on github for some reason)

     _   ___  ___ ___ ___ __  __  ___  _  _
    /_\ / __|/ __|_ _|_ _|  \/  |/ _ \| \| |